xhyrom/hykord/README.md

 # Hykord
-> Fully rewrite of old hykord
+> Full rewrite of old hykord

 ## Features
 - Simple and easy to use discord client